nuvolaris/nuvolaris-testing-old/DEVEL.md

 For development, please execute it from a terminal opening the Nuvolaris development container with VSCode (check [this](https://github.com/nuvolaris/nuvolaris/blob/main/docs/DEVEL.md)), so you pick he right version of ansible

-If you need more libraries fro ansible galaxy, please add them to the setup task of the [Taskfile](./Taskfile.yml).
+If you need more libraries for ansible galaxy, please add them to the setup task of the [Taskfile](./Taskfile.yml).

-Execute the scripts with cd in the `ansible` folder, and plese follow the stucture.
-It separates the inventory in multiple folders under `inventory` and the starting point in multiple under the `scripts` folder. so you can build either a server or a cloud with it.
+Execute the scripts with cd in the `ansible` folder, and please follow the stucture.
+It separates the inventory in multiple folders under `inventory` and the starting point in multiple under the `scripts` folder, so you can build either a server or a cloud with it.

 The script is expected to be configured with:

 ```
-./config.pt <name> <cluster> <params...>
+./config.py <name> <cluster> <params...>
 ```

 So edit the `config.py` to generate the inventory for `<name>` under a subfolder of `inventory`